Description

 Sun: Full sun to part shade.
 Best in part shade.

-Water once established: Monthly at most.
-It needs only small amounts of water once established
+Water once established: Monthly, accommodating for rain.
+Do not water frequently.
+This plant needs only small amounts of water once established.

 Litter: Low.